-For applications where the SNR is critical, the $\overline{\text{CNVST}}$ signal should have a very low jitter.
-To achieve this, some use a dedicated oscillator for $\overline{\text{CNVST}}$ generation or, at least, to clock it with a high frequency low jitter clock as shown in Figure 5.
+For applications where the SNR is critical, the CNVST signal should have a very low jitter.
+Some solutions to achieve that are to use a dedicated oscillator for CNVST generation or, at least, to clock it with a high frequency low jitter clock as shown in Figure 5.